grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 ## Add drill-down pages to Scenes apps

-`SceneAppPage` comes with an API that allows creating deep, nested drilldown views.
+`SceneAppPage` comes with an API that allows you to create deep, nested drill-down pages.

 :::info
-This guide requires knowledge about React Router URL params, Grafana field configuration and data links.
+**Before you begin**: You must already know about React Router URL params, Grafana field configuration, and data links before continuing with this guide.
 :::

-To create a drilldown view for `SceneAppPage`, use `drilldown` property of the `SceneAppPage` object.
+To create a drill-down page, use the `drilldown` property of the `SceneAppPage` object.

 ### Step 1.
 Create a Scenes app

-Follow [Building apps with scenes guide](./scene-app.md) to build your app.
+Follow the [Building apps with Scenes guide](./scene-app.md) to build your app.

 ### Step 2.
-Build top level drilldown page
+Build a top level drill-down page

-On this page, we'll show a summary of the average duration of HTTP requests for Prometheus API endpoints using Grafana's Table panel.
+Use the code that follows to build a page that shows a summary of the average duration of HTTP requests for Prometheus API endpoints, using Grafana's Table panel:

 ```ts
 function getOverviewScene() {